Ignition blog / Improve cash flow / Accounts receivable automation: 5 steps to...

 From there, the business sends the invoice to the client.
 This is typically done via email, though some companies still dispatch paper invoices through the postal service.

-As you can imagine, this manual process can take time and effort, especially if you’re invoicing multiple clients.
 While it’s not particularly difficult to generate an invoice, the task can be tedious, and your efforts are better spent on more strategic and high-impact tasks.

-Depending on how your AR process is set up in your accounting firm, you can streamline tasks such as:
+Depending on how your AR process is set up in your firm, you can streamline tasks such as:

 Service-based invoice generation.
 Instead of manually entering each line item and amount, you can configure your software to automatically populate the invoice based on the services included in the business proposal or service agreement.